 Different types are distinguished based on the origin of the pulmonary arteries and associated defects.

-Patients present with mild cyanosis, significant pulmonary overcirculation, and heart failure (HF); a grade 2 to 4/6 systolic murmur is audible along the left sternal border and a mid-diastolic mitral flow murmur may be audible at the apex.
+Patients present with mild cyanosis, significant pulmonary overcirculation, and heart failure; a grade 2 to 4/6 systolic murmur is audible along the left sternal border and a mid-diastolic mitral flow murmur may be audible at the apex, and bounding peripheral pulses.

 Do surgical repair early; one or more revisions are usually needed as children grow.